Warren feeds rumors of 2020 run, says she's not afraid to be 'the underdog'

 “I believe that together we can save democracy. … It won’t be easy,” she said.
 “We’re going to have to fight uphill.
 Me?
 I’m going up that hill.
 And I hope you are, too.”

-Although Warren has not directly addressed a being on the Democratic ticket in two years, when asked at an open forum at the convention what, if anything had changed since her decision not to run in 2016, she offered a succinct response: “Two words: Donald Trump,” Politico reported.
+Warren said separately, while speaking to Congressional Black Caucus Chairman Cedric Richmond at Dillard University in New Orleans that Trump’s presidency has caused her to reconsider her decision not to run in 2016.

+“Two words: Donald Trump,” she said, before shifting to warn the audience that the November midterm vote is the immediate fight as Democrats try to break GOP control of Congress.

-Warren, who has been an outspoken critic of Trump, told the gathering “I’ve never been afraid to be the underdog.”
+Warren, who has been an outspoken critic of Trump, told the gathering at Netroots Nation that “I’ve never been afraid to be the underdog.”